atrahhdis/mahasivipassana/content/the-manual-of-insight.md

 ## About the book

-[The Manual of Insight](http://mahasimanualofinsight.org/) is the most comprehensive manual for the practice of Mahasi Vipassana (Insight) meditation.
+[The Manual of Insight](http://mahasimanualofinsight.org/) is the most comprehensive guide for the practice of Mahasi Vipassana (Insight) meditation.

 It is considered to be the magnus opus of [Mahasi Sayadaw]({{< ref "bio.md" >}}) and it is a must read - *or even better a must study* - for practicioners interested in Mahasi Vipassana.

-**Chapter 5** of this book is the most easily understandable and practical guide for Mahasi Sayadaw's famous **noting technique**.
-The exact same text but with an older English translation, can also be found on this website by pressing this links:
+**Chapter 5** of this book is the most easily understandable and practical how-to for Mahasi Sayadaw's famous **noting technique**.
+The exact same text but with an older English translation, can also be found on this website by pressing these links:

 - [Practical Insight Meditation: Basic Practice]({{< ref "practical-insight-meditation-basic-practice.md" >}})
 - [Practical Insight Meditation: Progressive Practice]({{< ref "practical-insight-meditation-progressive-practice.md" >}})